G. Lindsey Davis: Episcopal ministry

 Upon his election as bishop by the Southeastern Jurisdictional Conference of the U.M.
 Church (July 1996), he was assigned to the North Georgia Episcopal Area (1 September 1996).
 He served as president of the Southeastern Jurisdictional College of Bishops in 2000.

 Davis has or is serving as a trustee of Clark Atlanta University, Emory University, Gammon Theological Seminary, LaGrange College, Paine College, Reinhardt College, Wesleyan College, and Young Harris College.
 Likewise he has or is serving on the Robert W. Woodruff Health Sciences Center Board of Emory University, the Atlanta Area Council Executive Board of the Boy Scouts of America, the Joint Conference Committee of the Emory University Hospitals, and Emory Children's Center Board.
 He also was a member of the General Council on Ministries of the U.M.
 Church (1996–2000), served as a director of the U.M.
 General Board of Global Ministries, and as president of the United Methodist Committee on Relief (2000–2004).
-He is currently vice-pPresident of the U.M.
+He is currently vice-president of the U.M.
 General Council on Finance and Administration.

 On July 19, 2008, Davis was assigned by the Committee on Episcopacy of the Southeast Jurisdiction to be the new bishop for the Louisville Episcopal Area which includes the Kentucky and Red Bird missionary conferences.
 The Southeast Jurisdictional Conference meets every four years at Lake Junaluska, North Carolina.